A little history of the apple sugar from Rouen

-The story of our apple sugar’s ancestor dates back to the time when pharmacists created a ″sirup″ or ″apples’ juice″ in the 16th century.
-Yes!
+The story of our apple sugar’s ancestor dates back to the 16th century, when pharmacists created a ″sirup″ or ″apples’ juice″.

 The sugar from Rouen was a medicine, primitively!

 It cured gastric troubles and even melancholia.

 In the 17th century, they added amber in the recipe, a pretty popular ingredient at that time.

 Apples with sugar